ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Detached Submodule Digest

-This is type of submodule equivalent to a Claims-Set submodule, except the Claims-Set is convey separately outside of the token.
+This is type of submodule equivalent to a Claims-Set submodule, except the Claims-Set is conveyed separately outside of the token.

 This type of submodule consists of a digest made using a cryptographic hash of a Claims-Set.
 The Claims-Set is not included in the token.
 It is conveyed to the Verifier outside of the token.
 The submodule containing the digest is called a detached digest.
-The separately-conveyed Claims-Set is called a detached claims set.
+The separately conveyed Claims-Set is called a detached claims set.

 The input to the digest is exactly the byte-string wrapped encoded form of the Claims-Set for the submodule.
 That Claims-Set can include other submodules including nested tokens and detached digests.